India's tax mystery: Why did one family declare $29 billion?

 The government has rejected their declaration, saying it's suspicious for a family of "small means," and is investigating.

-That means the Sayed family can't keep 55% of the money, a concession offered to others who voluntarily declared illicit income.
+Under the amnesty program, people who voluntarily declared illicit income were allowed to keep 55% of the money.

-The Mumbai tax investigations department declined to comment on the case.
-CNNMoney wasn't immediately able to contact the Sayeds for comment.
+The Mumbai tax investigations department declined to comment on the Sayeds' case.
+CNNMoney wasn't immediately able to contact the family for comment.

 Related: India's boom continues but for how much longer?